-Although the idea that LDL is “bad” and HDL is “good” is far too simplistic, a closer LDL/HDL ratio may be of cardiovascular benefit (21).
+Although the idea that LDL is “bad” and HDL is “good” may be simplistic, lower LDL and higher HDL tends to be associated with cardiovascular benefit (21).

 Although macadamia nuts are a reasonably nutritious whole food, they do have a few drawbacks too.

 1) Not a Substantial Source of Vitamins and Minerals

 Although macadamia nuts are rich in manganese and vitamin B1, they are relatively low in nutrients apart from this.